Floor Flatness and Levelness Testing: ASTM E1155 Standards and Procedures

-The Difference Between Floor Flatness and Floor Levelness
+Understanding Floor Flatness vs. Floor Levelness

 Floor flatness is based on a statistical analysis of slope changes along a specified distance.
 The slope changes are calculated every 12 inches.
 In today's market there are pieces of equipment capable of reading the slope changes every inch or so.
 Essentially, FF is the "bumpiness" measurement along the concrete surface.
 Think about it as the number to determine if you will spill your coffee in the morning if you were to drive on it.
 The scale of measurement is fairly linear and typically ranges from 0 to 100.
+Higher FF numbers indicate flatter floors.

 Floor Levelness, although the determination of the values is calculated in a similar manner, this value relates more to the slope or inclination of the concrete surface.
 This value is critical in slabs-on-grade.
 For elevated slabs, the FL values could be deceiving as elevated slabs could be sloped in one or more directions.

 Additionally, elevated slabs could experience small deformations depending on the support type, during the hardening/curing process of the concrete.
 Post-tensioned slabs will show different FL behavior than a slab on a metal deck or a lightweight concrete slab.
+Understanding levelness is just as important as flatness testing for overall floor quality.

 Critical Timing and Compliance Requirements